How to Pick the Right Business Partner in Emerging Markets

 What cannot be ignored, however, are the fundamentals of a business partnership – values like reliability, compatibility, and trust.
 A lack of these fundamental qualities in the partner firm can result in an early demise for any joint venture in business.

 This is where experience and reputation are crucial – a business with a long and proven track record is preferable over a brash new startup with exciting potential.
-An established local business can be an invaluable asset by providing insight into the conditions of the local market.
-Sometimes, a firm can bring something unique to the table, something which is not available to other companies in that market.
-These could be unique technologies, access to licenses and permits, or strong ties to regulators which can be a ‘make it or break it’ skill in markets with tight controls.
+An established local company can be an invaluable asset, providing valuable insight into the local market conditions.
+Sometimes, a firm can bring something unique to the table, something that is not available to other companies in that market.
+These could be unique technologies, access to licenses and permits, or strong ties to regulators, which can be a ‘make it or break it’ skill in markets with tight controls.

 If you plan to fly solo, prepare for a crash landing

-Emerging markets that possess a growing middle class and an increase in disposable income can be tempting to foreign organizations looking to grow their business.
+Emerging markets with a growing middle class and increasing disposable income can be attractive to foreign organizations seeking to expand their business.
 However, the risk can sometimes outweigh the reward.

 The experience of San Francisco-based rideshare giant Uber in Southeast Asia is just one example of how a solo venture in an emerging market can go awry.
-Enticed by India and Southeast Asia’s markets of more than 2 billion consumers each, Uber made an abrupt exit from 8 operating countries in March of 2018 – just five years after entering the market.
+Enticed by the markets of more than 2 billion consumers each in India and Southeast Asia, Uber made an abrupt exit from eight operating countries in March 2018, just five years after entering the market.

-Homegrown startups, Grab in Southeast Asia and Didi Chuxing in China, beat the popular Western rideshare service by possessing a better grasp of the local conditions.
-And the lesson proved to be costly – Uber eventually sold its Southeast Asian operations to the rival Grab.
+Homegrown startups, such as Grab in Southeast Asia and Didi Chuxing in China, outperform the popular Western rideshare services by possessing a better understanding of local conditions.
+The lesson proved to be costly – Uber eventually sold its Southeast Asian operations to its rival, Grab.

 Avoiding early exits versus planning orderly exits

-The experiences of Honda and Uber highlights the importance of having an exit strategy.
-Although a mutually beneficial partnership between two organizations is crucial in a joint venture, it’s not always necessary that they have the same long term goals.
-With time, goals change, targets move, and an arrangement that may have worked in the past may not be feasible in the future.
+The experiences of Honda and Uber highlight the importance of having an exit strategy.
+Although a mutually beneficial partnership between two organizations is crucial in a joint venture, it’s not always necessary that they have the same long-term goals.
+Over time, goals shift, targets evolve, and an arrangement that may have worked in the past may no longer be feasible in the future.

-However, when first laying the groundwork for a new partnership, choosing a partner with complementary goals and expectations is essential for a successful business relationship.
-Both parties need to be fully conscious of the expectations regarding the partnership.
+However, when laying the groundwork for a new partnership, it is essential to choose a partner with complementary goals and expectations for a successful business relationship.
+Both parties must be fully aware of the expectations regarding the partnership.

 For example, does the partner expect full access to intellectual property owned by your firm?
-Does your business require any specific returns goals from this venture?
-Goal compatibility should be a factor to consider when looking for a new partner in an overseas emerging market.
+Does your business require any specific return goals from this venture?
+Goal compatibility should be a key factor to consider when seeking a new partner in an emerging overseas market.
 Otherwise, your investment might be headed for an early exit.

 For example, McDonald’s joint venture with Indian firm CPRL has become a cautionary tale regarding the importance of selecting the right domestic business partner.
-After emerging in the Indian market in 1996, McDonald’s was able to alter the Indian perception of eating out dramatically, and at its peak, boasted 430 locations on the subcontinent.
+After emerging in the Indian market in 1996, McDonald’s was able to significantly alter the Indian perception of eating out, and at its peak, boasted 430 locations across the subcontinent.

 However, financial disputes with CPRL’s Vikram Bakshi led the American fast-food giant to become entangled in a six-year-long legal battle in Indian Courts.
 By August 2017, McDonald’s had announced the early termination of its joint ventures in India and immediately closed 169 of its locations.